analiayogi/SGA_AGA/README.md

 ```

 ## Notes

-- An internet connection is required for the gene annotation steps ('biomaRT' queries Ensembl)
+- An internet connection is required for the gene annotation steps ('biomaRt' queries Ensembl)

 - Results may differ slightly if other package versions are used.

 ## Contact